szilvia-csernus/expense-app-v2/README.md

 The app is a `Progressive Web App (PWA)`, meaning it is installable on any desktop or mobile devices.
 Caching is also utilised to allow reduced loading times on subsequent usage as well as for offline access.

 As per the requirement of the Rotterdam Finance Team, the app does not retain any end-user or expense data.
-The database only stores the required data the purpose of creating the form and sending the generated documents.
+The database only stores the required church data for the purpose of creating the form and sending the generated documents.

 ---